petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 ---
 title: Overview of VM Applications in the Azure Compute Gallery
-description: Learn more about VM application packages in an Azure Compute Gallery. ms.service: azure-virtual-machines ms.subservice: gallery ms.topic: concept-article
+description: Learn about VM Application packages in an Azure Compute Gallery used to create and deploy applications on Azure VM & Azure VM scale sets. ms.service: azure-virtual-machines ms.subservice: gallery ms.topic: concept-article